 The MCSAP program includes the eCVSP tool to assist States in developing and monitoring their grant applications.
 The eCVSP provides ease of use and promotes a uniform, consistent process for all States to complete and submit their plans.
-States and territories will use the eCVSP to complete the CVSP and to submit either a single year, or a 3-year plan.
+States and territories will use the eCVSP to complete the CVSP and to submit either a single year, a 3-year plan, or an Annual Update to a 3-year plan.
 As used within the eCVSP, the term 'State' means all the States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, and the Virgin Islands.